 The OECD as a leading global standard setter, notably on business conduct, sustainable infrastructure finance and good infrastructure governance, is committed to helping countries pursue quality infrastructure investments by promoting the application of robust international standards, best practices and open market principles.
-For this purpose and at the request of the OECD Member States of the United States, Australia and Japan, the OECD’s Trust in Business Initiative coordinates technical support on the Blue Dot Network.
+For this purpose and at the request of the Blue Dot Network Steering Committee, which consists of Australia, Japan, the United Kingdom and the United States, the OECD’s Trust in Business Initiative coordinates technical support to develop and operationalise the quality infrastructure certification framework.

 What is the Blue Dot Network?

 The Blue Dot Network aims to foster the quality infrastructure investment vital to support sustainable growth and resilient economic recovery.